 Cost of revenues consists mainly of costs associated with the maintenance of platform, which primarily include bandwidth and other infrastructure costs, labor cost and turnover taxes levied on the revenues, part of which were allocated from SINA.
-The Group presents taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenue-producing transaction on a gross basis in the financial statements.
-The Group is subject to 6.7% Value-Added Tax ("VAT") and surcharges for its revenues and an additional 3% cultural business construction fees for its advertising and marketing revenues.
-Pursuant to the adoption of ASC 606 effectively beginning January 1, 2018, the new guidance of revenue recognition requires the presentation of Value-Added Tax ("VAT") recognized in revenue from "gross" to "net", which results in equal decrease of revenues and cost of revenues.
+The Group is subject to 0.72% surcharges of VAT for its revenues and an additional 3% cultural business construction fees for its advertising and marketing revenues.
+The 3% cultural business construction fees was reduced to 1.5% since July 1, 2019.